 The Delfi E.M.T. is a pneumatic tourniquet.

-You loop it around the wounded limb then squeeze the air bulb to inflate a central tube, blocking blood flow.
+You loop the cuff around the wounded limb then squeeze the air bulb to inflate a central tube, adding circumferential pressure and blocking blood flow.

 This may be more comfortable than the strap-based CAT-7 and SOFTT-W tourniquets with less potential nerve damage.